Kernix13/javascript-cheat-sheet/README.md

 - `toLowerCase()`: Converts string to lowercase
 - `toUpperCase()`: Converts string to uppercase
 - `trim()`: Removes whitespace from both ends of a string and returns a new string, without modifying the original string
+- `repeat(count)`: constructs and returns a new string which contains the specified number of copies of the string on which it was called, concatenated together
 - `test()`:	Though, not a string method, it executes a search for a match between a regular expression and a specified string.
 Returns true or false: `test(str)`
 - `match()`: Used to match regular expression against a string; retrieves the result of matching a string against a regular expression: `match(RegEx)`
 - `replace()`: Returns a new string with some or all matches of a pattern replaced by a replacement.
 The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
 If pattern is a string, only the first occurrence will be replaced: `replace(regexp, newSubstr)`, `replace(regexp, replacerFunction)`, `replace(substr, newSubstr)`, or `replace(substr, replacerFunction)`